 Importantly, drones are being misused near airports, prisons, sensitive sites and major events, sometimes by mistake and sometimes on purpose.

-Aviation White Paper: Towards 2050, which emphasises the need to better protect people and industry from drone-related threats.
+The Drones Security Public Consultation Paper 2026 (569KB PDF) addresses emerging drone security risks and responds to priorities identified in the Aviation White Paper: Towards 2050, which emphasises the need to better protect people and industry from drone-related threats.

 This consultation paper recognises that drones can operate in the air, on land and at sea, and can be used together in places like ports, transport hubs and industrial sites.